Grant Denyer: Controversies

 In 2017, Denyer was banned from appearing on the radio stations Triple M and KIIS 106.5 after he used a story told by former rugby league player Matthew Johns on Triple M as his own an hour later on KISS 106.5.
 On the Triple M show The Grill Team, on which Denyer was a guest, Johns recounted about how he tried playing the board game Test Match with his children.
 Denyer later appeared on The Kyle and Jackie O Show on KIIS where he repeated the tale as his own.
 Johns later expressed his dismay to Kyle Sandilands on The Kyle and Jackie O Show and both hosts agreed to ban Denyer from ever appearing on either station.
-Later on Twitter, Denyer admitted to stealing Johns' joke and changing the punchline, with The Kyle and Jackie O Show Twitter account posting a mocking reply to him.

 Denyer's 2018 Gold Logie win has proved controversial, with people (including Russell Crowe) believing he only won because of Tom Gleeson's campaign.
 Gleeson has denied these suggestions.